 How will the adoption of cloud computing impact the progression of core banking systems?

 There are two types of cloud core banking system.
-The first are core banking systems that have been around for many years and were originally designed to be hosted by the end users, typically on their own premises.
+The first are core banking systems that have been around for many years and were originally designed to be hosted by end-users, typically on their own premises.

 The second are Software-as-a-Service (SaaS) systems, originally designed to take advantage of a public cloud deployment.